CurtisMac/webbuilderz/src/data/content/legal/acceptable-use-policy.md

 You also agree:

-·	Not to reproduce, duplicate, copy or re-sell any part of our site in contravention of the provisions of our terms of website use \[INSERT AS LINK TO SITE'S TERMS OF USE].
+·	Not to reproduce, duplicate, copy or re-sell any part of our site in contravention of the provisions of our [terms of website use](/terms-of-use).

 ·	Not to access without authority, interfere with, damage or disrupt:

-•	any part of our site;
+\- any part of our site;

-•	any equipment or network on which our site is stored;
+\- any equipment or network on which our site is stored;

-•	any software used in the provision of our site; or
+\- any software used in the provision of our site; or

-•	any equipment or network or software owned or used by any third party.
+\- any equipment or network or software owned or used by any third party.

 INTERACTIVE SERVICES

 We may from time to time provide interactive services on our site, including, without limitation:

-·	Chat rooms.
+·	Contact Forms.

 ·	Bulletin boards.

 ·	Blogs

-·	\[LIST ANY OTHER INTERACTIVE FEATURES]
+·	Comments

 Where we do provide any interactive service, we will provide clear information to you about the kind of service offered, if it is moderated and what form of moderation is used (including whether it is human or technical).